l7mp/stunner/README.md

-  request to it (without special [hacks](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip)), and the TURN transport relay connection opened by a WebRTC client via STUNner is reachable only to clients that likewise open a TURN transport via STUNner (again, without further [hacks](https://kubernetes.io/docs/concepts/security/pod-security-policy/#host-namespaces)).
+  request to it (without special [hacks](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip)), and the TURN transport relay connection opened by a WebRTC client via STUNner is reachable only to clients configured to use the same STUNner service (again, without further [hacks](https://kubernetes.io/docs/concepts/security/pod-security-policy/#host-namespaces)).
 This is intended: STUNner is a Kubernetes ingress gateway which happens to expose a STUN/TURN compatible service to WebRTC clients, and not a public TURN service.